sifanexisted/micrometer/README.md

 ## Citation

-Our work is motivated by our previous research on bridging operator learning and conditioned neural fields.
+Our work is motivated by our previous research on *bridging operator learning and conditioned neural fields*.
 If you find this work useful, please consider citing the following papers:

     @article{wang2024bridging,
       title={Bridging Operator Learning and Conditioned Neural Fields: A Unifying Perspective},